1 Mt Maroon

 There’s a meteor shower a’comin’!
-Yesterday, we published a piece laying down the best spots in Victoria to see this weekend’s meteor shower.
+We have already published a piece laying down the best spots in Victoria to see this year’s best meteor shower.
 Hundreds of Victorians are packing their picnic blankets and tripods as we speak.

 But Queenslanders, we heard ya!
-You want to know where you can get an epic view of the Delta Aquariid meteor shower in Queensland.
+You want to know where you can get an epic view of the Geminids meteor shower in Queensland.
 Well guys, here we deliver.
-Here are five cracking spots to get out there this weekend and watch the sky fall.
+Here are 5 cracking spots to get out there this weekend and watch the sky fall.

 Photography by Scout Hinchliffe